-One section in the soft skill the authors were talking about “How much control the architect should exert on a team”. then they named two sides of the behavior:
+In one section in the soft skill, the authors were talking about “How much control the architect should exert on a team”. then they named two sides of the behavior:

 And the goal is to be in the middle of these two examples and swing back and forth depending on the team size and knowledge…etc

-But they went too far in the description and examples even added some stock photos for an angry man pointing to you and another lazy stock photo guy on a chair. then went to quantify teams need for control in a table and how to calculate some rating that then you can use it to decide how much control you can put on the team.
+But they went too far in the description and examples and even added some stock photos of an angry man pointing to you and another lazy stock photo guy on a chair. then went to quantify teams’ need for control in a table and how calculate some ratings that then you can use to decide how much control you can put on the team.

-The book is full of mentions to other books in the industry mainly O’Reilly published books.
-It feels like when you visit a blog post now and it’s full of links to other posts on the same website just for the sake of SEO. very view other examples are mentions like “The Mythical Man-Month”.
+The book is full of mentions of other books in the industry mainly O’Reilly-published books.
+It feels like when you visit a blog post now and it’s full of links to other posts on the same website just for the sake of SEO. very few other examples are mentioned like “The Mythical Man-Month”.

-The books is written by two authors and feels exactly like that.
-Some parts are humble and shows skepticism. like mentioning that it depends on the situation or the requirements.
-Other parts especially the ones the mentions team activities are very assertive and sounds like stating facts.
+The book is written by two authors and feels exactly like that.
+Some parts are humble and show skepticism. like mentioning that it depends on the situation or the requirements.
+Other parts especially the ones that mention team activities are very assertive and sound like stating facts.